tomdoel/pulmonarytoolkit/_sources/content/installing/installing-without-matlab.md

-# Installing the Pulmonary Toolkit without Matlab, git or a C++ compiler
+# Installing the Pulmonary Toolkit without

 If you do not need to develop your own plugins and scripts, you can run the Pulmonary Toolkit without a Matlab license by installing a pre-built release: https://github.com/tomdoel/pulmonarytoolkit/releases